Skip to main content

 Frequently Asked Questions

-FIRST EXCHANGE BANK has a Bank Health Score of D (40/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+First Exchange Bank has a Bank Health Score of C (58/100), placing it in average financial health.
+It holds a Tier 1 capital ratio of 8.66%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST EXCHANGE BANK holds $387M in total assets and $340M in total deposits.
-It is located in WHITE HALL, WEST VIRGINIA (FDIC Certificate #13020).
+First Exchange Bank holds $387M in total assets and $340M in total deposits.
+It is headquartered in White Hall, West Virginia (FDIC Certificate #13020).

-FIRST EXCHANGE BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.83%, and the return on assets is 0.55%.
+First Exchange Bank has a Tier 1 capital ratio of 8.66%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.83%, and the return on assets is 0.55%.

 Yes.
-FIRST EXCHANGE BANK is FDIC-insured (Certificate #13020).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Exchange Bank is FDIC-insured (Certificate #13020).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: